If you are 42 weeks pregnant and there is still no delivery, we are talking about postdates.

-As before, alcohol, soda and coffee drinks are prohibited, as well as fast food, smoked foods, pickles, fried and fatty foods.
+As before, alcohol, soda and coffee/caffeinated drinks are not recommended, as well as fast food, smoked foods, pickles, fried and fatty foods.
 You should reduce the amount of salty food in your menu, because it retains fluid in the body and causes edema.
-Buns and sweets should be excluded, so as not to fatten yourself and the baby, who is already quite large.
+Buns and sweets should be excluded, to avoid further baby growth and weight gain, as well as blood sugar derangements.

 When to go to the hospital

 The 42nd week of pregnancy can suddenly be interrupted by labour and delivery.
 In some situations, the process is so rapid that the mother-to-be may be confused.
 In order to reach the labour and delivery floor in time and get qualified medical help, a woman should know the signs of real labour or the red flags that should prompt immediate medical attention:

 - When a large amount of bright red blood suddenly appears from the vagina (it is possible that the placenta got detached from the uterus – a medical emergency!!!);